Music Services

 Workshop: First Steps in Music Technology with Charanga Yu Studio (KS2 focus)

-Annie Ruscillo and Bridget Rennie: Inclusive music at Sandgate School
+Bridget Rennie and Annie Ruscillo : Inclusive music at Sandgate School

 Learn from Snappy Opera's year long music residency at Sandgate school - a partnership with Mahogany Opera.
-The workshop will explore the new ways of working with children with additional needs and integrating a music project into the school day.
+Explore new ways of co-creating with children with additional needs, and integrating music into the school day.